 Ardmore, County Waterford has had a long association with Saint Declan.

-You’ve may have already heard magical stories of floating rocks and bells but here’s another one to unpick.
+You may have already heard magical stories of floating rocks and bells, but here’s another one to unpick.

 Where was Saint Declan born?

-Here’s a wonderful article called “The Birthplace Of Saint Deglan”.
-It was written by the very Reverend F. O’ Brien.
-And, it first appeared in The Journal of the Waterford & South-East of Ireland Archaeological Society, Volume 1 (1894-5), 39-44.
+Here’s an excellent article called “The Birthplace Of Saint Deglan”.
+The very Reverend F. O’ Brien wrote it.
+It first appeared in The Journal of the Waterford & South-East of Ireland Archaeological Society, Volume 1 (1894-5), 39-44.

 “The better to understand the subject and object of the paper which I am about to read for you, I beg to call your attention to the Ordnance Map of the County of Waterford.
 You are aware that the eminent men under whose inspection and supervision that map was compiled and published as the result of their survey of Ireland, were accompanied by and had associated with them during their labours two of the most eminent Irish scholars of their time, namely, Mr. Eugene O’Curry and Mr. John O’Donovan.
 The ordnance surveyors availed themselves of the services of those learned men for the purpose of discovering the names by which the various places they visited had been popularly known, and the history traditionally attached to them.
 On that map is marked the townland of Dromroe, between Lismore and Cappoquin, on the road between the railway crossing at Round Hill and Tourin.
 You will find marked there in that townland a small shrubbery within which is a small plot enclosed by a fence, with a representation of a monument in the corner of it Within the same fence you will find marked by dots upon the map the vestiges of the remains of an oblong structure, covered with grass and brambles.
 The shrubbery and vestiges of remains are designated on the Ordnance Map “ Graveyard and St. Deglan’s Chapel in ruins.”
 The grass and brambles having been removed, the lower walls of the oblong structure have come to light, made up of stones piled over each other without mortar.
 Its dimensions are about fourteen feet long by between six and eight feet wide.
 From the manner in which the stones are placed in the portion of the walls that remain, it is easily conjectured that this ruin belongs to that class of ancient ecclesiastical stone buildings, some of which are to’ be met within a pretty good state of preservation in Ireland at the present day.
 These are admitted by archaeologists to be the most ancient specimens of Christian buildings to be found in Ireland, and in point of antiquity, that which is the subject of this paper may claim a place among the first.